External Visual Inspection

 Solderability

-This test evaluates how well solder forms reliable joints with a component’s leads and terminations—especially after long-term storage.
+This test evaluates how well solder forms reliable joints with a component's leads and terminals.

-Surface degradation on leads/terminations can reduce overall soldering quality during assembly and,
+Surface degradation on leads/terminals can reduce overall soldering quality during assembly and,

 in turn, become a root cause of failures in the field.